 How do I check if a crypto exchange is MiCA-licensed?

-Check the ESMA interim register of authorised CASPs and the national regulator (for example the MFSA in Malta or the CSSF in Luxembourg) for the exchange's legal entity name.
+Check the ESMA interim register of authorised CASPs and the national regulator (for example the MFSA in Malta, the CSSF in Luxembourg, the Central Bank of Ireland or the FMA in Austria) for the exchange's legal entity name.
 A CASP authorisation from any one EU/EEA member state passports across the bloc.
-Treat a marketing claim of being 'MiCA-compliant' as unverified until you find the entry.
+Treat a marketing claim of being 'MiCA-compliant' as unverified until you find the entry — and note that a licence can carry operating conditions, as with KuCoin.
 This is information, not financial advice.

 Which crypto exchanges are MiCA-licensed in 2026?